A foodie’s guide to South Africa

 Franschhoek Bastille Festival and the Winelands

 The Franschhoek Bastille Festival is a celebration of the city’s Huguenot heritage where local food and wine is always aplenty.
-This year it will be held on the weekend of the 15 and 16 July.
+Each year it is held in mid July.
 From here, it’s only a short drive to the region’s many wine estates.
 Wine-lovers will delight in the romantic Winelands’ atmosphere of Helshoogte Mountain Pass, where you’ll find Delaire Graff Estate, a working vineyard where you can tour the wine cellars and take in the dramatic landscape from the delightful gardens.
 Another remarkably scenic part of the Winelands is the Hemel En Aarde (or Heaven and Earth) Valley, which is home to one of Abercrombie & Kent’s most-loved restaurants, Creation Wines.
 Only a short drive or a long stroll from Birkenhead House, an A&K Favourite hotel in the famous whale watching city of Hermanus, this is a great place to enjoy the best pairings and take part in tasting and other activities.
 And you don’t even have to love wine to enjoy the Winelands – take a visit to the local breweries in the area to learn about the country’s equally popular beer-drinking culture.

 The food markets in Johannesburg